-The preferred version is the one, where the IC is inserted into the basis board, available from Deutschmann Automation and the Deutschmann tools (such as the software WINGATE with "Write Script" unser "File") are used.
+- The preferred version is the one, where the IC is inserted into the basis board, available from Deutschmann Automation and the Deutschmann tools (software: WINGATE with Write Script under file or with the software Script Download Tool) are used. - In your application the script can also be replaced automatically by your hostreplaced.
+In the following flow chart the handshake is shown: